dfo-mpo/data-portal/README.md

 - The project is designed to run on Node.js version 20.
 - It utilizes Express.js for backend routing.
-- The scripts employ vanilla JavaScript methods for simplicity and maintainability.

 ### GitHub Repository